CelineDknp/ICSMEArtefact/README.md

 # How do I install this artefact ?

 All the details on the installation process are in our [INSTALL.md](https://github.com/CelineDknp/ICSMEArtefact/blob/main/INSTALL.md) file.
 In summary, if you want to use our provided VM, it is available on Zenodo, at [this link](https://zenodo.org/deposit/6806075).
 Simply download the file, unzip it, and load it into VirtualBox.
-If you want to perform a local install, you can pull from [our GitHub](https://github.com/CelineDknp/SemiParsingCFG) and install all the requirements.
+If you want to perform a local install, you can pull from the ICSME-Artefact branch on [our GitHub](https://github.com/CelineDknp/SemiParsingCFG) and install all the requirements.

 # How to reproduce the results found in the paper ?